REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

-Note: As an affiliate with Fundrise, you should know that I will get a small commission if you decide to sign up for an account through my affiliate link (but seriously, don't do this just because I'm doing it – only invest your money here if you feel it will help you achieve your financial goals).
+Note: As an affiliate with Fundrise, you should know that REtipster.com will earn a small commission if you decide to sign up for an account through this affiliate link (but seriously, don’t do this just because I’m doing it – only invest your money here if you feel it will help you achieve your financial goals).

 Most of the properties that Fundrise gets involved with are commercial and multi-family properties – and they are located throughout the United States (so you can pick which region you want your money to be invested in, and you aren’t stuck investing ONLY in one city, or on the east coast or west coast).

 At the time of this writing, there are a few different funds available to invest in…

 - Income eREIT